Yuxin-W/Processing-Practice/README.md

 # Processing-Practice
 Drafts of processing learning

-Here are all th practice of Processing following the tutorial of Daneil shiffman
+Here are all the practice of Processing following the tutorial of Daneil shiffman